Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Drawbacks:

-The Venture Capital method estimates the future resale value of a company or its IP and discounts it to the present using an expected high rate of return demanded by venture capitalists.
+The Venture Capital method estimates what a company or its IP could be worth at exit and then discounts that back to today using an expected high rate of return venture capitalists expect.

 Best for: